Professor Namkhai Norbu

-The International Shang Shung Institute was founded in 1989 by Chögyal Namkhai Norbu and inaugurated by H.H. the Dalai Lama in 1990.
-Chögyal Namkhai Norbu, Professor of Tibetan and Mongolian Language and Literature at the University of Naples L’Orientale from 1962 to 1992, has dedicated his academic career to research into Tibetan culture.
-He has published numerous works, particularly on the origins of Tibetan culture and the ancient kingdom of Shang Shung.
-Chögyal Namkhai Norbu is also a well known teacher of Dzogchen and is the founder and head of the International Dzogchen Community.
+The International Shang Shung Institute was founded in 1989 by the late Professor Namkhai Norbu and inaugurated by H.H. the Dalai Lama in 1990.
+Professor Namkhai Norbu was Professor of Tibetan and Mongolian Language and Literature at the University of Naples L’Orientale from 1962 to 1992, and dedicated his academic career to research into Tibetan culture.
+He published numerous works, particularly on the origins of Tibetan culture and the ancient kingdom of Shang Shung.
+Professor Namkhai Norbu was also a well known teacher of Dzogchen and is the founder and head of the International Dzogchen Community.

-In 1960, Chögyal Namkhai Norbu was invited to do research in Italy by Professor Giuseppe Tucci.
+In 1960, Professor Namkhai Norbu was invited to do research in Italy by Professor Giuseppe Tucci.
 Tucci was a leading Tibetologist and founder of ISMEO (Instituto per L'Africa e L'Oriente), one of the major Institutes of Asian Studies in Italy.
-Subsequently, from 1962 until 1992, as Professor of Tibetan and Mongolian Studies, Chögyal Namkhai Norbu taught and carried out research at the University of Naples L’Orientale.
+Subsequently, from 1962 until 1992, as Professor of Tibetan and Mongolian Studies, Professor Namkhai Norbu taught and carried out research at the University of Naples L’Orientale.

-Chögyal Namkhai Norbu has also founded a non-profit organization called A.S.I.A.
+Professor Namkhai Norbu also founded a non-profit organization called A.S.I.A.
 (Association for International Solidarity in Asia), which operates in Tibet and China and is dedicated to serving the Tibetan people in the areas of education, health, training, disaster relief and sustainable economic development.

 Several of of these publications have been translated into English, Italian and many other modern languages: